pmckeown/dependency-track-maven-plugin/README.md

 a periodic server-side data refresh.

-It is recommended to generate and upload an SBOM when retrieving Policy Violations so that the Project is evaluated against the most recent Policy.
+It is recommended to generate and upload an SBOM when retrieving Policy Violations so that the Project is evaluated against the most recent SBOM.
 If the Policy has changed since the last SBOM upload for the Project, the data from the API may be inconsistent and result in null values in the printed output and reports due to data changes since the policy was last applied.